IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 ## Retrieve the access control list for a bucket

 A `GET` issued to a bucket with the proper parameters retrieves the ACL for a bucket.
-This operation does not make use of operation specific headers, additional query parameters, or payload elements.
+This operation doesn't use operation-specific headers, extra query parameters, or payload elements.

 **Syntax**